 Some varieties are a little crunchy, some are silky smooth and some are inbetween.
 The berries all have very small seeds that give the texture.
 Some varieites have more and bigger seeds and thus are a bit crunchy (I like it a lot) and others have fewer, smaller seeds.

 As berries ripen they slowly become softer.
 A green berry will bounce like a ball and an over-ripe berry will become soft like slush.
 My favorite berry is fully blue with a sweet and strong blueberry flavor that is slightly soft, almost firm

 We have tried 9 different varieties and currently are growing our five favorites: Natchez, Prime Ark Freedom, Sweetie Pie, Caddo, and Ouchita.
 They all ripen at different periods during harvest; Freedom being earliest and Ouchita being the latest.
 These are all large and tasty and have zero thorns.
 Everybody really loves them.
 The thing about blackberries is that they are naturally softer than blueberries and don't have quite the shelf life of blueberries.
 They will be fine in the fridge for a week or frozen for a year or more.
 However, they require a lot more work than blueberries.
 They need a trellis to keep them off the ground, to be pruned at least 3 times a year, continuously being attached to the trellis as they grow, and weeded by hand without chemicals.
 We use a lot of labor on blackberries to maintain them.
 So we do have to charge more for them.

 We have held a number of tours for international groups and would like to host tours for schools, civic groups, and clubs to demonstate how we approach sustainable farming and to show how a farm works.

 601 799 7243

 PLEASE, Call me before you come to make sure we have what you want and the weather is okay.
-It's quickest way for information and I'm always happy to talk about the farm and the berries :)
+It's quickest way for information exchange and I'm always happy to talk about the farm and the berries :)

 69 Homer Spiers Rd.